What makes a good Software Test engineer?

 and an ability to communicate with both technical (developers) and

-gives the tester an appreciation for the developers' point
+the tester an appreciation for the developers' point of view, and enhances

-tool programming.
-Judgement skills are needed to assess high-risk
+automated test programming skills.
+Judgment skills are needed to assess

 Return to top of this page's FAQ list